beeware/toga/docs/introduction/philosophy.rst

 Although Toga uses 100% native system widgets, that doesn't mean Toga is just a wrapper around system widgets.
-Wherever possible, Toga attempts to abstract the broader concepts underpinning the construction of GUI apps, and build and API for *that*.
-So - every toga app has the basic set of menu options you'd expect of every app - Quit, About, and so on - all in the places you'd expect to see them in a native app.
+Wherever possible, Toga attempts to abstract the broader concepts underpinning the construction of GUI apps, and build an API for *that*.
+So - every Toga app has the basic set of menu options you'd expect of every app - Quit, About, and so on - all in the places you'd expect to see them in a native app.

 When it comes to widgets, sometimes the abstraction is simple - after all, a button is a button, no matter what platform you're on.
 But other widgets may not be exposed so literally.
-What the Toga API aims to expose is a set of mechanisms for achieving a UI goals, not a literal widget set.
+What the Toga API aims to expose is a set of mechanisms for achieving UI goals, not a literal widget set.

 Python native
 -------------